 While we all want the traditional foods for the main meal – turkey, stuffing, mashed potatoes and the like – the appetizers are a chance to change things up a little bit!

-While our list started with 10 Delicious Thanksgiving Appetizer Recipes, we have not found more to increase it to 17 Thanksgiving appetizers with creative (and yummy) ideas with everything from Mozzarella Cordon Bleu Bites to Stuffed Quinoa Mushrooms.
+While our list started with 10 Delicious Thanksgiving Appetizer Recipes, we have not found more to increase it to 18 Thanksgiving appetizers with creative (and yummy) ideas with everything from Mozzarella Cordon Bleu Bites to Stuffed Quinoa Mushrooms.

 Which ones do you think you’ll serve for your Thanksgiving feast?